alchemy-labs-co/riptide/CONTRIBUTING.md

-# Contributing to Deep Code (Go)
+# Contributing to Riptide

-Thank you for your interest in contributing to Deep Code!
+Thank you for your interest in contributing to Riptide!
 This guide will help you get started with contributing to the project.

 ## Table of Contents